Father of Washington State High School Wrestling

 World War II interrupted Tomaras’s athletic career.
 After fighting at Omaha Beach, he married a four-foot-11 Royal Air Force nurse.
 That union produced three sons.
 Bill and Dolly celebrated their 60th wedding anniversary in January 2004 at Port Orchard.

-Tomaras resumed his education at the University of Illinois (’47 Political Sci.), where he placed third in NCAA wrestling championships as a senior.
-He … » More …
+Tomaras resumed his education at the University of Illinois (’47 Political Sci.), where he placed third in NCAA wrestling championships as … » More …

 A time-lapse video of Garfield-Palouse High School students, with support from Washington State University, building an award-winning lift to heft farmers with disabilities into combines.